mourner/seidel/README.md

 The aim of this project is to create a JS triangulation library that is **fast enough for real-time triangulation in the browser**, sacrificing triangulation quality for raw speed.

-The current state of the art in JS polygon triangulation is [poly2tri.js](https://github.com/r3mi/poly2tri.js), which implements Constrained Delaunay Triangulation algorithm.
-It produces the best quality triangulation, and is quite fast, but its performance is still limited.
-Seidel's implementation already significantly surpasses
-it:
+In the current benchmarks, its performance already surpsasses the fastest existing libraries:

 (ops/sec) | points | seidel | poly2tri | libtess | fastest vs 2nd fastest
 --- | --- | --- | --- | --- | ---